Problems on the roads

-If you have reported a highway problem we will investigate the matter as soon as possible and decide what action we will take.
-If the problem could be hazardous to road-users we will repair the problem within 28 days (and sooner depending on how hazardous the matter is).
+If you have reported a highway problem (e.g. a pothole or broken manhole cover) we will investigate the matter as soon as possible and decide what action we will take.
+When we investigate, we will establish if the problem is hazardous to road users or not.

 If the problem is not hazardous, we will take one of the following courses of action: